Patrick Autréaux: Career

 Patrick Autréaux announced in 2023 the opening of a cycle, titled Constat, with the release of The Saint of the Family.
-Liberation described it as “a text on faith written by an atheist and whose engine is ‘care’ in the strong sense of the term: a concern, a generous responsibility as much as a therapeutic intervention.”
-The French literary journal Zone Critique added, “The saint of the family is none other than Thérèse de Lisieux, in short Sainte Thérèse...
+Liberation described it as "a text on faith written by an atheist and whose engine is 'care' in the strong sense of the term: a concern, a generous responsibility as much as a therapeutic intervention."
+The French literary journal Zone Critique added, "The saint of the family is none other than Thérèse de Lisieux, in short Sainte Thérèse...
 Here, she almost makes herself an imaginary friend of the child in the story...
-No family inquiry, no hidden motives, or aggressive vindictiveness, but the observation of a reality that was and its progressive surfacing under the watchful reader’s eyes.
-If the text deploys an attempt to unmask, it is not to reveal any mystery therefore, but to consider the other side of the coin, the flip side of history.”
-AOC further calls it “a journey along which illusions fall away, the inessential fades away and the meaning of things becomes clearer.”
+No family inquiry, no hidden motives, or aggressive vindictiveness, but the observation of a reality that was and its progressive surfacing under the watchful reader's eyes.
+If the text deploys an attempt to unmask, it is not to reveal any mystery therefore, but to consider the other side of the coin, the flip side of history."
+AOC further calls it "a journey along which illusions fall away, the inessential fades away and the meaning of things becomes clearer."

 The book titled L’Époux (meaning, the spouse) continues the cycle inaugurated by The Saint of the Family.
 It opens on a wedding but like all of Autréaux's works, "each event is the start of a journey."
-This journey allows Autréaux to explore two key tensions: first, "the jewish parents of his spouse who have a hard time accepting their son's homosexuality, and even more so with their future son-in-laws," and, second, "catholicism's (and all other religion's) rejection of homosexulaity."
+This journey allows Autréaux to explore two key tensions: first, "the jewish parents of his spouse who have a hard time accepting their son's homosexuality, and even more so with their future son-in-laws", and, second, "catholicism's (and all other religion's) rejection of homosexuality."

 Patrick Autréaux's work has also been published in numerous journals (such as Esprit, Europe, NRF, Socrates on the beach, MuseMedusa, Lettres Françaises, Décapage, Mettray, Zone Critique, etc.).
 His poetry has appeared, amongst other outlets, in Phréatique, Poésie 91, Van (Ho Chi Minh City), MuseMedusa (Canada), Sarrazine, Noto, REVU, Margelles, and Catastrophes.

 In 2022, he was a Fellow at The Dora Maar House (Nancy B. Negley Artists Residency Program); and in 2023, writer-in-residence at the Internationale House of Literature in Brussels (Passa Porta).